Chart Color Schemes

 Orange features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 60.1% of all households, including 21.8% couples with children, 24.2% couples without children, and 12.8% single parent families.
+Family households are the majority, making up 60.1% of all households in the region.
+They consist of 21.8% couples with children, 24.2% couples without children, and 12.8% single parent families.
 Non-family households account for the remaining 39.9%, with lone person households at 36.4% and group households comprising 3.5%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.5.
+The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households